AsherFoster/ServerStatus/README.md

 # ServerStatus
-A Angular.js web app for showing server statuses and temperatures etc.
+A Angular.js/Node.js web app for showing server statuses and temperatures etc.
-Currently uses PHP for testing server
+I wouldn't put too much faith in it at the moment.